HrStamm/IncomePrediction_ML/README.md

 ---

 ## ⚠️ Dataset limitations
-Our dataset had a key limitation: **the target variable (annual household income) was not continuous, but ordinal.**

-To use regression, we had to **approximate each income group by its average value.**
-- This made it possible to train regression models, but introduced uncertainty and approximation error.
+One major limitation of our dataset was that the target variable, **annual household income**, was only available in ordinal categories rather than as true continuous values.

+To make the data usable for regression, we converted each income bracket into a representative numeric value.
+This allowed us to apply regression models, but also introduced some important challenges:
+- The target variable became **artificially continuous**, since the values were assigned by us and not observed directly.
-- As a result, model coefficients should be interpreted with caution – they may not fully reflect real-world economic relationships.
+- This means that predicted values and model coefficients cannot be interpreted as exact measures of real-world income relationships.
+- Especially at the higher end of the scale, the mapping introduced a **ceiling effect**, where very different income levels were collapsed into the same numeric value.

+As a result, while the mapping made it possible to compare regression and classification methods on the same task, it also limits the interpretability and generalizability of our results.

 ---

 ## 🧠 How we did it
-- Preprocessing with one-hot encoding + z-score normalization.
+- Preprocessing with one-hot encoding, z-score normalization, mode imputation and mapping of the target variable (Annual_Income)
 - Tried out different models: from simple linear regression to more flexible ANN.
 - Used **nested 10-fold cross-validation** to tune hyperparameters fairly.
 - Ran **statistical tests** (paired t-tests) to check if differences in performance were actually significant.